JasonGoemaat/CheatEngineMonoHelper/docs/Tutorials/Raft/index.md

 ```

 Notice the comment tells you what registers are passed and what types they are along
 with the expected return type.
-This only shows the int registers for parameters (RCX,
+This currently only shows the registers as if they were
-RDX, R8, R9), if any parameters are floats they will actually be xmm0-xmm3.
-For
+ints (RCX, RDX, R8, R9), if any parameters are floats they will actually be XMM0-XMM3.
-class methods RCX is always the instance the method is called on.
-Say there is a second
+For class methods RCX is always the instance the method is called on.
+Say there is a
-parameter and it's a float, that would actually be XMM2 and not R8.
+second parameter and it's a float, that would actually be XMM2 and not R8.

 Well, we know that `stats_oxygen` is of type Stat_Oxygen and at offset +68, so go back to
-the search window double-click  'Stat_Oxygen' in the Classes panel to open it and switch
+the search window double-click  'Stat_Oxygen' in the Classes panel to open it, then switch
 to the fields tab.
-You can see there's a float 'value' at offset 1C and a 'maxValue'
+You can see there's a float 'value' at offset 1C and a float 'maxValue'
-float at offset 20:
+at offset 20:

 ![Stat_Oxygen](Stat_Oxygen.png)